B-rder-ess-Dev-Hub/Soll/README.md

-## This is a Repo created by Iberedem Udo for submission of task in The Build on Lisk April Cipher Session
+## This is a Repo created by Iberedem Udo during The Build on Lisk April Cipher Session for submission of tasks.